Saw Beza

 Saw Beza (စောဘေဇာ, [sɔ́ bèzà]) was a queen consort of King Swa Saw Ke of Ava.
 She was the mother of King Minkhaung I of Ava, Gov. Theiddat of Sagaing, and Queen Thupaba Dewi of Hanthawaddy Pegu.

 Brief

 The future queen was a commoner named Mi Beza from a small village named Gazun-Neint (ကန်စွန်းနိမ့်) near Mohnyin (in present-day Kachin State).
 King Swa met her at her village in the dry season of 1372–73 while he was on campaign to Mohnyin.
 The king took her as a concubine during the campaign.
-After the campaign, he told her to come to Ava (Inwa) if she bore him a son.
+After the campaign, he told her to come to Ava (Inwa) if she gave birth to his son.
 She gave birth to a son (later King Minkhaung I) on 13 October 1373, after which she went to Ava.
 The king, as promised, raised her to queen.
 They had two more children.